 - Files created in your files section, channels, dms and mpims

-We currently support two syncing modes - one-time sync and archive.
+We currently support two syncing modes - One-Time Sync and Auto-Sync and Archive.

 The synchronization scope currently encompasses specific channels, all one on one conversations, and multi party conversations.